Google Voice pricing, plans, & hidden fees

 Google Voice pricing

-Let’s break it down in the chart below:
+Let’s break down each plan in the chart below:

 Unlimited text messaging in US